 Although “lesbian” has remained one of the most searched-for terms on popular porn sites over the past few years, the majority of mainstream porn isn’t necessarily made for a lesbian audience at all but for cisgender, heterosexual men.
 Not to mention mainstream porn gets a lot of things wrong about LGBTQ+ sex in general.

 Exaggerated and inaccurate caricatures of female same-sex relationships are the focus of an objectifying fantasy in these videos.
-These “girl on girl” scenes aim to fetishize a sexual orientation and play up stereotypes that often misrepresent what lesbian relationships are truly like.
+These ‘girl on girl’ scenes aim to fetishize a sexual orientation.
+They also play up stereotypes that misrepresent lesbian relationships.

 What do real lesbians think about lesbian porn?
 In a viral Buzzfeed video, “lesbian porn” was critiqued by women who are lesbians who pointed out the ridiculous fake fantasies of the genre.
 While it’s too triggering to embed here, the video reinforces that it’s predominantly guys who watch it, and it’s predominantly made for guys.
 Lesbian relationships do not exist as a fetish for heterosexual men, yet porn often sells the “fantasy” that lesbian women can be seduced by the “right guy.”

-Some common storylines found on popular mainstream porn tube sites include a lesbian couple being seduced by a mailman, pizza delivery guy, or male plumber, or lesbian women trying to seduce their straight family members or roommates.
+Common storylines in mainstream porn include a lesbian couple being seduced by a mailman or pizza delivery guy.
+Other storylines involve lesbian women trying to seduce their straight family members or roommates.
 What harmful beliefs do these plotlines perpetuate?
 That female sexuality isn’t to be taken seriously, that lesbian women are predatory, and that “the right man” has the power to change someone’s sexuality.
 This is not an accurate representation of reality.

 How gay porn isn’t representational